diecatiamonteiro/final-project-mern/README.md

 4. Can view profiles, including:
    - Name
    - Description
+   - Photos
+   - Social media links
    - Media links (YouTube, SoundCloud, etc.)
-   - Social media links
-   - Revenue split (for venues)
+   - Revenue split, opening hours, performance times (for venues)
    - Availability calendar (but cannot book)
 5. Cannot book Artist/Venue or contact them via email form.
-6. When tries to book, is redirected to login page.
+6. When tries to book, a toast appears asking guest user to log in to make a booking.
+7. When tries to favourite, a toast appears asking guest user to log in to add a favourite.

 #### Favourites Flow

 📌 **User favourites an artist/venue**

-1. Navigates to an artist or venue profile.
+1. Navigates to Find Artists or Find Venues page, or individual artist/venue page.
 2. Clicks heart icon.
 3. Success toast appears.
 4. The favourite is saved.
 5. Navigates to Favourites page.
 6. Sees list of saved artists and venues.
-7. Guests users are redirected to login page when trying to favourite artists/venues.

 📌 **User removes a favourite**

 1. Navigates to Favourites page.
-2. Clicks "Remove Favourite" button on an artist/venue.
+2. Clicks the "X" button on an artist/venue.
 3. Success toast appears.
 4. Artist/venue is removed from favourites.